 Naveo is happy to offer members access to new services that fit your needs and lifestyle.
 Naveo members now have access to comprehensive financial planning services through a strategic alliance with Alexandre Oliveira of Olive Tree Wealth.

 Developing a sound financial plan for the future can be one of the toughest financial challenges you face.
 Planning for retirement while saving for your children’s education, creating tax strategies, evaluating your investment options, and creating a forward-thinking savings plan – all while managing today’s expenses – can be overwhelming and confusing.

-Alex Oliveira of Olive Tree Wealth provides guidance to help you set achievable short and long-term goals, avoid costly financial mistakes, and implement a plan that matches where you are in life and where you want to be.
+Alex Oliveira of Olive Tree Wealth provides guidance to help you set personal short and long-term goals, avoid costly financial mistakes, and implement a plan that matches where you are in life and where you want to be.